Brexit and your consumer rights

 Buying from UK retailers based in Ireland

 Many retailers in Ireland are UK chains with a significant retail presence here.
-You might wonder whether your consumer rights will change after Brexit if a shop in Ireland is owned or run by a UK chain.
-The answer is no – all your consumer rights will be exactly the same when you buy from a shop in Ireland before and after Brexit.
+You might wonder whether your consumer rights changed as a result of Brexit if a shop in Ireland is owned or run by a UK chain.
+The answer is no – all your consumer rights are exactly the same when you buy from a shop in Ireland.
 Get more information about buying goods and faulty goods.

 - If they go out of business, are they bonded and will that bonding pay you compensation or arrange to get you home?